Manassas-Bull Run Christmas Bird Count

 2017 Christmas Bird Count

-We gratefully thank all the enthusiastic birders both new and returning; we hope you all had a good time and will come back next year.
+We gratefully thank all the enthusiastic birders both new and returning; we hope you all had a good time and will be back for next year’s count, which will be on Sunday, December 16, 2018.